What to expect at a hearing

-The decision-making committee makes a decision within 20 working days after the close of the hearing and it is publicly released as soon as practicable.
+The decision-making committee makes a decision within 20 working days after the close of the hearing, and it is publicly released as soon as practicable.
 The decision can be appealed to the High Court on points of law only.
-The report is sent to all submitters and posted on the EPA website.
+The report is sent to all submitters and posted on the our website.

 If the committee has granted the consent, it can set conditions to address the potential adverse effects of the activity on the environment or existing interests.
-The EPA will monitor and enforce these conditions.
+We will monitor and enforce these conditions.

 Attending a Resource Management Act hearing